Bernie Dittman: Death

 In October 2006, Dittman had a stroke and was placed in a hospital.
 On the night of October 25, he died at the age of 79 following an illness that had begun just the week before.
 In the days following his death, friends and family expressed their feelings and shared memories of the man many came to know as someone who cared deeply for his stations, current staff, and former staff.
-Betsey Dittman succeeded her father after relocating from Chicago, Illinois to Mobile, fulfilling the promise Bernie Dittman had of never selling out in an age when a single corporation can own multiple stations and radio stations are mostly automated.
+Betsy Dittman succeeded her father after relocating from Chicago, Illinois to Mobile, fulfilling the promise Bernie Dittman had of never selling out in an age when a single corporation can own multiple stations and radio stations are mostly automated.

 In 2012 the Dittman Family sold WABB-FM to Educational Media Foundation (EMF) for an undisclosed price.
 That station flipped to the EMF's Christian Contemporary network, K-LOVE, on March 1, 2012, and soon after adopted the callsign WLVM.
 (EMF would trade WLVM to Cumulus Media that July, and became WABD, re-adopting the CHR format and many elements of WABB-FM's past identity.)
 The EMF sale excludes WABB AM, which the Dittman family has chosen to retain for the time being.

 Bernie Dittman's favorite song was The Beatles' Strawberry Fields Forever; the staff of WABB-FM played the song several times throughout the station's final day on-air as a public tribute to Dittman.
 It was also WABB-FM's penultimate song, the last having been the station's first, Stuck Inside of Mobile with the Memphis Blues Again by Bob Dylan.